 After a largely disappointing season, the mini-revival in March has given Arsenal fans something to smile about, and there could be more exciting news to come as details of the club’s summer transfer plans are beginning to surface.

 The arrival of Henrikh Mkhitaryan and Pierre-Emerick Aubameyang in January, along with the departure of a host of players, was just the beginning of a much-needed squad overhaul.
 German talent-spotter Sven Mislintat has already begun to make his mark and will hopefully be identifying a host of players who will be able to improve the team’s fortunes.
-Given the talent that is already in the squad, if the club gets this summer’s transfer business right, Arsenal could be an interesting outside bet on Stakers for Premier League glory next season.
+Given the talent that is already in the squad, Arsenal could be an interesting club for Premier League glory next season.

 One of the most intriguing names to emerge as a potential target in recent weeks is Brazilian star Maycon.
 The Gunners had previously expressed an interest in him back in 2016, but the transfer didn’t happen, and the 20-year-old midfielder has stayed at his Brazilian club Corinthians, where he has been gaining useful experience.